Chair – Dr Yvonne Stollard (Jewish)

 He writes, “……following Christ is for me following the narrow way of self-emptying.
 Here, all belong.
 Interfaith work is a wonderful way of following Christ’s example.”

-Rev’d Jnañamati Williams (Order of Amida Buddha, Great Malvern/international) – Jnañamati has been an ordained priest in the Pure Land tradition for six years and until recently has had an itinerant role.
-He now resides in Great Malvern and is involved in setting up an art psychotherapy studio in the grounds of the Amida Mandala Temple.
+Rev’d Jnañamati Williams (Order of Amida Buddha, Great Malvern/international) – Jnañamati has been an ordained priest in the Pure Land tradition since 2010 & until recently has had an itinerant role.
+He now resides in Worcester & is associated with the Amida Mandala Temple in Great Malvern.
 Jnanamati has been assistant to the head of the Amida Order, is a member of ITZI an international organisation that promotes therapy as an engaged spiritual practice, is an HCPC (state registered) art psyhotherapist and tutor of Buddhist psychology with the Amida Academy.
-Jnanamati has an interest in end of life care/palliative care and has recently joined St Richard’s hospice as a community chaplain.
-He is also a volunteer chaplain at the Royal Worcester Hospital and taking on other chaplaincy roles within the locality.
+Jnanamati has been a chaplain with St Richard’s hospice & at the Royal Worcester Hospital.
+He is currently working for a counselling charity in Hereford as an art psychotherapist & clinical co-ordinator

 Revd.
 Sheila Simmonds